surajssc1232/wut_rust/README.md

 Before you begin, ensure you have the following installed on your system:

--   **Rust and Cargo:** Wut Rust is built with Rust.
+-   **Rust and Cargo:** Huh is built with Rust.
 If you don't have Rust and Cargo (Rust's package manager and build system) installed, you can get them by running the following command in your terminal:

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh